-ENERGO-PRO Güney Elektrik Toptan Satiş İthalat İhracat ve Ticaret A.Ş. ("EPToptan")

-EPToptan was registered on 19 February 2010.
+ENERGO-PRO Güney Elektrik Toptan Satiş Ithalat Ihracat ve Ticaret A.Ş. ("EPToptan") EPToptan was registered on 19 February 2010.
 The registered address of EPToptan is Besa Kule, Çukurambar Mahallesi 1480.
-Sokak No:2/12 Çankaya / Ankara, Turkey.
-Its activities are focused on trading with electricity in the Turkish energy market.
+Sokak No:2/12 Çankaya / Ankara, Türkiye.
+The activities of EPToptan are trading with electricity in the Turkish energy market.

-The number of employees of EPToptan as of 31 March 2022 and 31 December 2021 was 2 and 1, respectively.
+The number of employees of EP Turkey Holding (including all its subsidiaries) as of) as of 31 March 2023 and 31 December 2022 was 113 and 114, respectively.